Transjordan (region)

 Transjordan, also known as the East Bank or the Transjordanian Highlands (شرق الأردن), is the part of the Southern Levant east of the Jordan River, mostly contained in present-day Jordan.

-The region, known as Transjordan, was controlled by numerous powers throughout history.
-During the early modern period, the region of Transjordan was included under the jurisdiction of Ottoman Syrian provinces.
-After the Great Arab Revolt against Ottoman rule during the 1910s, the Emirate of Transjordan was established in 1921 by Hashemite Emir Abdullah, and the emirate became a British protectorate.
-In 1946, the emirate achieved independence from the British and in 1949 the country changed its name to the "Hashemite Kingdom of Jordan", after the Jordanian annexation of the West Bank following the 1948 Arab–Israeli War.
+The region known as Transjordan has been controlled by numerous empires and states throughout history, including the Nabataean Kingdom, which established its capital at Petra.
+During the early modern period, the region of Transjordan was under the jurisdiction of Ottoman Syrian provinces.
+After the Great Arab Revolt against Ottoman rule during the 1910s, the Emirate of Transjordan was established in 1921 by Hashemite Emir Abdullah, becoming a British protectorate.
+In 1946, the emirate achieved independence from the British, and in 1949 changed its name to the "Hashemite Kingdom of Jordan", following the Jordanian annexation of the West Bank after the 1948 Arab–Israeli War.

 Name

 The prefix trans- is Latin and means "across" or beyond, and so "Transjordan" refers to the land on the other side of the Jordan River.
 The equivalent term for the west side is the Cisjordan – literally, "on this side of the [River] Jordan".
 Both terms reflect the biblical perspective, as different regions were seen when looked at from the Holy Land.